UPB-Graphics/gfx-framework/README.md

 -   Graphics Processing Systems, abbr. ***SPG***, BSc year 4 &mdash; [course materials (RO)](https://ocw.cs.pub.ro/courses/spg)
 -   Advanced Graphics Programming Techniques, abbr. ***PPBG***, MSc year 1

-It has missing functionality that you will need to implement.

 You can read more about it [in the docs](docs/docs.md).

+It has missing and closed-source functionality that you will need to implement.

 The code is cross-platform, and you can build it natively on:

 -   Windows: i686, x86_64
--   Linux: x86_64
+-   Linux: x86_64, aarch64
 -   macOS: x86_64

 Basically, it most likely works on your computer.